ruffinevans/sivtempfit/README.md

 ## Description
 This package is designed to analyze fluorescence spectra from SiV centers in diamond by performing Bayesian parameter estimation.
 The emphasis is on ease-of-use and producing reliable estimates of the fluorescence wavelength and associated uncertainty.

-The package is designed to do simultaneous fitting of two peaks (an experimental peak and a reference/calibration peak) to reduce uncertainty in the wavelength.
+The package is designed to fit one of two possible models to the data:

+1. A model containing a single Lorentzian peak describing the SiV center fluorescence
+2. A model containing two Lorentzian peaks an experimental peak and a reference/calibration peak.

+Although the second model is more complicated, it allows an absolute frequency calibration with every spectrum, removing several sources of possible systematic error.

 ## Installation and testing